Will plant-based foods replace kibble diets made from meat? Here's what science says.

 "Most diets assessed in this study were not compliant with AAFCO labeling regulations, and there were concerns regarding adequacy of AA content.
 Manufacturers should ensure regulatory compliance and nutritional adequacy of all diets, and pets fed commercially available vegetarian diets should be monitored and assessed routinely."

-A Wild Earth company press release states that Wild Earth products will be tested via a protocol approved by the Association of American Feed Control Officials and PETA, conducted by volunteers and animals living in homes, as opposed to caged laboratory animals as with conventional pet foods.
+A Wild Earth company press release states that Wild Earth products will be tested via a protocol approved by the Association of American Feed Control Officials and PETA, conducted by volunteers and animals living in homes instead of caged laboratory animals as with conventional pet foods.

 Another academic research study conducted by the Center for Animal Welfare discovered: